 An extended journey of southern Morocco - desert towns, stunning scenery, High Atlas Mountains, valleys full of kasbahs and gorges plus the Sahara.
 START ...

 A classic holiday in central Morocco, including the Imperial Cities of Rabat, Meknes & Fez, finishing up in Marrakech after a wonderful drive through ...

 Starting in Fez take an incredible journey through the Atlas mountains to the Sahara then on to Marrakech through equally stunning scenery.
 START - Fez ...

 A superb new route using recently-opened roads across the High Atlas.
 Includes Marrakech, mountains, kasbahs & the coast but doesn't stray too far, ...

 A full tour of Morocco's south including its famous kasbahs, the Sahara, Anti Atlas Mountains and continuing off the beaten track to the stunning Atlantic ...

-Morocco's Quieter Roads tour covers a few favourite places but also takes the more interesting routes through the Atlas Mountains, along the rugged Atlantic ...
+Morocco's Quieter Roads tour links up some of our favourite places by travelling along more interesting routes through the Atlas Mountains, along the rugged ...

 Hotels to visit

 R Lines, March, 2020